yusinto/ld-react/README.md

 ## API
 ### withFlagProvider(Component, {clientSideId, user, options})
 This is a hoc which accepts a component and a config object with the above properties.
-Only `clientSideId` is mandatory.
+`Component` and `clientSideId` are mandatory.

 For example:

 ```javascript